L13/vscode-diff/README.md

 ## Statusbar

-* `Click` - Show the output channel for logging and stats.
+* `Click` - Open the output channel for logging and stats.